Make All of Your

 Need to have a tough talk with someone?
 Set yourself up for success with this handy worksheet!

-Fill in the form below and receive your gifts via email.
+After purchasing the book, fill in the form below and receive your gift via email.

 "*" indicates required fields

-Making Great Relationships is available for preorder wherever books are sold.
+Making Great Relationships is available in hardcover, e-book and audiobook wherever books are sold.

 Dr. Ramani Durvasula is a licensed clinical psychologist, author, and expert on the impact of toxic narcissism.
 She is a Professor of Psychology at California State University, Los Angeles, and also a Visiting Professor at the University of Johannesburg.